cschladetsch/ShSaveDotFiles/README.md

 # Create backup with custom name and push to GitHub
 ./archive-dot-files.sh my-backup-2024 --push

+# Push to a different GitHub repository
+./archive-dot-files.sh --push --repo=myuser/MyDotFiles

+# Configure default repository for future use
+git config savedotfiles.repo "myuser/MyDotFiles"
+# Or use environment variable
+export SAVEDOTFILES_REPO="myuser/MyDotFiles"
 ```

 This creates a `.tar.gz` file in the current directory.
-With the `--push` option, it will also push the backup to your private GitHub repository at https://github.com/cschladetsch/PrivateDotFiles.
+With the `--push` option, it will also push the backup to a GitHub repository.

 **Note**: When using `--push`, the script automatically maintains only the 5 most recent backups in the repository, removing older ones to save space.